-- Length (station extents) and width of area of geosynthetic reinforcement installed - Receipt of material certificates
+- Locations (station extents), length & width of area of geosynthetic reinforcement installed. - Receipt of material certificates. - Any conditions and locations requiring corrective action or maintenance and individual contacted.

 The final quantity for this pay item will be determined by the method defined in Section 326.05 of the Standard Specifications.
-The area of the geosynthetic reinforcement will be measured upon placement as depicted on the typical section
+The area of the geosynthetic reinforcement will be measured upon placement as depicted on the typical section shown on the Plans.
+The overlaps required for the proper placement of the geosynthetic will not be measured for payment and are incidental to the work.